List-KR/List-KR/CONTRIBUTING.md

 Open a PR to contribute.

 ## Become a Maintainer
-If you want to become a collaborator, please accept the folllowing rules:
+If you want to become a maintainer, please follow the folllowing rules:
  - Every contributors must not share an user's private information to anyone **excluding** other contributors of List-KR without their permission.
  - Every contributors must respect an user's privacy.
  - All commit that is pushed to master branch must be signed.